 Use a tape measure to decide where the two paint colors will meet on the wall, and mark the measurement.
 Use a level to connect the marks and draw a pencil or chalk line that is completely straight.

 Step 5: Cut in around the top half of the wall.

 Now that you're ready to start painting, stir the paint with a paint stick, then dip an angled brush into the can.
 Paint along the taped areas to create a border around the top half of the wall.
 Clean the brush when done.

 Dip the roller into the paint, and roll it over the tray to remove any excess.
 Roll the paint onto the walls in a "W" motion to ensure even distribution — bringing the paint slightly below the line you drew.
-Then, Sprouse says to wait one to two hours, and re-coat once dry.
+Wait for one to two hours, and apply a second coat once dry.
 Remove the tape while the paint is still wet.

 Open the second paint color, and stir it up with a paint stick.
 Dip a clean angled brush into the paint, and paint along the taped areas on the bottom half of the wall.